Belfast: Location and topography

-Belfast is at the mouth of the River Lagan at the head of Belfast Lough open through the North Channel to the Irish Sea and to the North Atlantic.
+The city lies at the mouth of the river Lagan, at the head of Belfast Lough open through the North Channel to the Irish Sea and to the North Atlantic.
 In the course of the 19th century, the location's estuarine features were re-engineered.
 With dredging and reclamation, the lough was made to accommodate a deep sea port, and extensive shipyards.
-The Lagan was banked (in 1994 a weir raised its water level to cover what remained of the tidal mud flats) and its various tributaries were culverted On the model pioneered in 2008 by the Connswater Community Greenway some, including the course of the Farset, are now being considered for "daylighting".
+The Lagan was banked (Note: In 1994, a weir raised its water level to cover what remained of the tidal mud flats.) and its various tributaries were culverted On the model pioneered in 2008 by the Connswater Community Greenway some, including the course of the Farset, are now being considered for "daylighting".

-It remains the case that much of the city centre is built on an estuarine bed of "sleech": silt, peat, mud and—a source the city's ubiquitous red brick— soft clay, that presents a challenge for high-rise construction.
-(In 2007 this unstable foundation persuaded St Anne's Cathedral to abandon plans for a bell tower and substitute a lightweight steel spire).
+It remains the case that much of the city centre is built on an estuarine bed of "sleech": silt, peat, mud and—a source of the city's ubiquitous red brick— soft clay, that presents a challenge for high-rise construction.
 The city centre is also subject to tidal flood risk.
 Rising sea levels could mean, that without significant investment, flooding in the coming decades will be persistent.

-The city is overlooked on the County Antrim side (to the north and northwest) by a precipitous basalt escarpment—the near continuous line of Divis Mountain (478 m), Black Mountain (389 m) and Cavehill (368 m)—whose "heathery slopes and hanging fields are visible from almost any part of the city".
+The city is overlooked on the County Antrim side (to the north and north-west) by a precipitous basalt escarpment—the near continuous line of Divis Mountain (478 m), Black Mountain (389 m) and Cavehill (368 m)—whose "heathery slopes and hanging fields are visible from almost any part of the city".
 From County Down side (on the south and south east) it is flanked by the lower-lying Castlereagh and Hollywood hills.
 The sand and gravel Malone Ridge extends up river to the south-west.